The Most Practical DSLR (Digital Single Lens Reflex) Camera for Beginners

 A very sturdy compact DSLR that is like a point and shoot with the performance of a DSLR.
 Fits in your pocket Olympus claims.

 The camera that almost rocked that world.
 Professional features and performance in a very compact body.
-Beginners never lose by choosing this.
+Beginners never loose by choosing this.

 A Canon entry level that has everything a novice photographer needs: professional image quality, live view, powerful processing engine...